A Full Guide to Power Washing the Deck

 Clean the railings

-Pressure-wash the railings with stripper.
+Begin by power washing the deck railings with stripper.
 Keep the tip 6 to 10 in. from the wood and work from the top down.
 Spray balusters at the corners to scour two sides at once.

 Wash the decking